 Mu Cang Chai rice wine

 This liquor is traditionally made by the Dao people living in Mount Mau Son.
 It is distilled at an 800-1000m height above sea level.
-The special ingredients are freshwater procured from streams high up in the mountain and yeast made from 30 exotic mountain herbs.
+The unique ingredients are freshwater procured from streams high up in the mountain and yeast made from 30 exotic mountain herbs.

 A stylish bottle of Ruou Mau Son